-The biggest bank holiday of the year is upon us – and now that the restrictions have been lifted, there’s so much to do.
-From boozy brunches to the return of festivals, here’s our guide to the best things to do in Manchester this August Bank Holiday weekend.
+The biggest bank holiday of the year is upon us – and there’s so much to do.
+From boozy brunches to an array of festivals, here’s our guide to the best things to do in Manchester this August Bank Holiday weekend.
 Read on for a bitta inspo…

 2. Visit the Trafford Centre’s retro beach and fairground

-Popping up for the summer outside of the food court at the Trafford Centre, visitors can escape to the ‘beach’, which is accompanied by a fun, retro fairground and a pop-up bar by Boujee, too.
+Popping up for the summer outside of the food court at the Trafford Centre, visitors can escape to the ‘beach’, which is accompanied by a fun, retro fairground and a dedicated spritz bar, too.
 Providing a little something for Mancs of all ages, guests can expect tons of live music and entertainment, a nostalgic array of rides on-site, including The Star Flyer, Log Flume, Apple Coaster and Cruise Ship, and summery cocktails at the bar.
 Find out more here.

 New in town, Alcotraz is as unique as they come, with guests escorted to their very own prison cell in an orange jumpsuit during the experience.
 Drink cocktails made with ‘smuggled-in contraband’, hide from the cellblock’s parading warden, and enjoy the theatrics before checking out the prison-themed canteen.
 Book a cell block here.

 4. Celebrate the city’s LGBTQ+ community at Manchester Pride